2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 For our use-case, one of the most relevant OpenStack sub-project is Magnum.
 Magnum offers container orchestration engines for deploying and managing containers, like Kubernetes, but not limited to it.

-Initially, Kubernetes support was provided through something called [HEAT](https://wiki.openstack.org/wiki/Heat).
+Initially, Kubernetes support was provided through a project called [HEAT](https://wiki.openstack.org/wiki/Heat).
 However that has proven harder to manage, and maintain and was extremely hard to upgrade a cluster.
 So, they’ve migrated towards a new driver called [Cluster API magnum driver](https://docs.openstack.org/magnum-capi-helm/latest/user_docs/index.html), which offers a more native k8s integration.

 ### Cluster API and CAPI helm driver
 CAPI itself is k8s project that allows declaring k8s clusters in an easy way.